with Sunbathers and Bottled Up

 Saturday July 13, 2019

 Pinky Pinky have good gut instincts.
-During an era of limitless distractions, societal pressures and sonic trends, the three best friends are focused on being happy and blissfully on the outside of all that noise.
-The trio grew up together in Los Angeles and there's a shared understanding of what makes them all tick.
+During an era of limitless distractions, societal pressures and sonic trends, the best friends are focused on being happy and blissfully on the outside of all that noise.
+The duo grew up together in Los Angeles and there's a shared understanding of what makes them tick.

 For instance, “My Friend Sean” is a young fantasy about the dreamiest boy in class, “Mystery Sedan” is an LA story about a car being the only thing there in times of distress, “Lady Dancer” is about a stripper at a bikini bar in Los Feliz.
-When lead lyricist Sanchez met Chambers in the girls' locker room in High School they knew that they'd be in a band together (Chambers and Fields had already met in Middle School).
+When lead lyricist Sanchez met Chambers in the girls' locker room in High School they knew that they'd be in a band together.

 Sunbathers are an indie rock/pop band that formed in the fall of 2013 in Washington, D.C.
 Currently based out of Baltimore, the band's music has received